combatopera/Leytonium/README.md

 Copy a Docker volume.

 ### vim
 Vim wrapper.
-If there is at least one arg and every arg is a Python file in the configured workspaces, set noexpandtab.
+If there is at least one arg with a configured suffix in a configured workspace, and no args that fail the check, set noexpandtab.

 ### vpn
 Start openvpn in background.